 Testing against so many reference populations may mean that you can find out which town or even village your ancestors came from.

-Your results will be divided into two sections, Gene Pool Percentages and DNA Migration Routes.
+Your results are divided into two sections, Gene Pool Percentages, and DNA Migration Routes.

 Your Top Gene Pools!

-Through this test you will get results of the top 3 gene pools where your ancestors came from.
+Through this test, you get results of the top 3 gene pools where your ancestors came from.

-The more intense a color is will mean that your ancestors will most likely have come from that particular area.
+The more intense color means that your ancestors most likely have come from that particular area.

 You will also be presented with a list of your top 10 gene pools.
 There is also information on the areas where your ancestors came from, (these gene pools).

-Information included about the land, economy, the agriculture and also migration of its people.
+The information included about the land, economy, agriculture, and also migration of its people.

 If you’re not sure what a gene pool is well it is a population of people that have had limited interactions with the outside world.